 Do a sufficient and essential check – Every new idea statement turns out to be the subject: an objective, goal, or issue statement.
 Again, ask a question to reveal the next detail.
 Make other statements, show the connections to the past tier of concepts with arrows, and perform a sufficient check for every item.

 Keep on turning every new idea into a subject statement.
-Don’t forget to ask a question and don’t end until you reach basic elements such as actions that can be done, components that aren’t divisible, root causes included.
+Don’t forget to ask a question and don’t end until you reach basic elements such as actions that can be done, components that aren’t divisible, and root causes included.

 Perform a check or assessment of the whole diagram.
-Ask yourself if the items are needed for the goal?
+Ask yourself if the items are needed for the goal.
 If all were accomplished or present, would they be enough for the plan?